EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 1. Add a new file in the `src/dapr/components` folder named `secrets.json`.

-1. Open the file `src/dapr/components/secrets.json` in VS Code.
+1. Open this file in VS Code.
 This file will hold the secrets used in the application.

 1. Paste the following snippet into the file: